fly-lang/fly/llvm/docs/CodeGenerator.rst

 .. _feat_jit_arm:

-The ARM backend has basic support for integer code in ARM codegen mode, but lacks NEON and full Thumb support.
+The ARM backend has basic support for integer code in ARM GenStmt mode, but lacks NEON and full Thumb support.

 .. _feat_objectwrite: